DamirRam/react-native-push-notification/README.md

   messageId: "google:message_id", // (optional) added as `message_id` to intent extras so opening push notification can find data stored by @react-native-firebase/messaging module.

-  actions: ["Yes", "No"], // (Android only) See the doc for notification actions to know more
+  buttons: [{title: 'title', action: 'action'}], // (Android only) See the doc for notification actions to know more
   invokeApp: true, // (optional) This enable click on actions to bring back the application to foreground or stay in background, default: true

   /* iOS only properties */